luizfvm/users-crud/README.md

 ### RESTful API
 ---
-This project is a simple RESTful API with Java and Spring Tool Suite.
+This project is a simple RESTful API with Java and Spring.
 In this web service you can POST, GET, PUT and DELETE data from Users.

 ### Setup
 ---